Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Introduction

 where $\ev{\bullet}$ denotes the average over an appropriate ensemble.
-A defining property of mixing systems is that correlation functions decay to zero, while for chaotic systems we expect more, namely, that $C_{AB}(t)$ decay exponentially at long enough times, $C_{AB}(t) \sim \e{-\nu t}$.
-Time dependent correlation functions specifically allow us to study dynamics, and through linear response also get access to non-equilibrium properties.
-A prime example is transport of globally conserved quantities, like energy, charge, or magnetization.
+A defining property of mixing systems is that correlation functions decay to zero, while for chaotic systems we usually expect more, namely, that $C_{AB}(t)$ decay exponentially at long enough times, $C_{AB}(t) \sim \e{-\nu t}$.
+Time-dependent correlation functions specifically allow us to study dynamics, and through linear response also get access to non-equilibrium properties.
+A prime example is the transport of globally conserved quantities, like energy, charge, or magnetization.

-While many different methods have been proposed and employed to study transport in many-body quantum systems, for a review see Ref.~\cite{bertiniFinitetemperatureTransportOnedimensional2021}, here we propose and test a new one that is based on dynamics of operators.
-It directly works in the thermodynamic limit, i.e., in infinitely-sized systems, with the only approximation being truncating dynamics to operators with a finite local support size.
-It builds on a decades old idea of Ruelle-Pollicott (RP) resonances~\cite{ruelleResonancesChaoticDynamical1986,pollicottRateMixingAxiom1985,gaspardChaosScatteringStatistical1998} that we upgrade and adapt to translationally invariant many-body quantum circuits so that it allows for an easy identification of the transport dynamical exponent, and, for instance, calculation of the diffusion constant.
+While many different methods have been proposed and employed to study transport in many-body quantum systems, for a review see Ref.~\cite{bertiniFinitetemperatureTransportOnedimensional2021}, here we propose and test a new one that is based on the dynamics of operators.
+It directly works in the thermodynamic limit, i.e., in infinite-sized systems, with the only approximation being truncating the dynamics to operators with a finite local support size.
+It builds on a decades-old idea of Ruelle-Pollicott (RP) resonances~\cite{ruelleResonancesChaoticDynamical1986,pollicottRateMixingAxiom1985,gaspardChaosScatteringStatistical1998} that we upgrade and adapt to translationally invariant many-body quantum circuits, so that it allows for easy an calculation of the transport dynamical exponent and phenomenological constants, for instance, the diffusion constant.